Who’s Writing This Website?

 The internet can be so impersonal that I want to give you a bit of my background…

-Simple & Green Living since the 70s
+Simple Green Living since the 70s

 Fast forward past the intentional community at Sunshine Camp in Forestville, where we lived with two of his sisters and their husbands, kids, and dogs, for about seven years.
 Fast forward past Kelly’s and my years of llama ranching in the mountains outside Ashland, Oregon, where I began self-publishing books and Kelly began creating videos on llamas and on citizen diplomacy with Russia.
-Fast forward past our experiment in city life, in Olympia, WA, where I gave talks on voluntary simplicity and wrote a walking guide to the area.
+Fast forward past our city years in Olympia, WA, where I gave talks on voluntary simplicity and wrote a walking guide to the area.
 Fast forward past our years of living and traveling in a former Gray Line Hawaii bus that Kelly turned into a fabulous home.

 Green Home Building and Mexico

 That was home until we returned to Colorado in the spring of 2010.
+Then in 2015, wanderlust struck again.

 Rosana “Zana” Hart